ConnorChoban/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-We'll continue to examine our analysis to determine if all manufacturing lots and each lot individually are statistically different from the population mean (mu) of 1,500 PSI, by testing the hypothesis' below:
+We'll continue to examine our analysis to determine if all manufacturing lots and each individual lot are statistically different from the population mean (mu) of 1,500 PSI, by testing the hypotheses below:

 - H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
 - Ha : There is a statistical difference between the observed sample mean and its presumed population mean.